Muddit: Liberating Generation Beyond Text-to-Image with a Unified Discrete Diffusion Model: Experiment

 \subsection{Text-to-Image Generation}

-\textbf{Quantitive Results.} Following prior work, we evaluate our $512 \times 512$ model on the GenEval~\cite{ghosh2024geneval} benchmark after supervised fine-tuning, measuring its ability to generate images aligned with textual prompts.
-As shown in Tab.~\ref{table:geneval}, \name{} achieves a strong overall accuracy of 0.61, outperforming previous discrete diffusion models such as Monetico (0.44) and Meissonic (0.54), and approaching the performance of Stable Diffusion 3 (0.62), despite using only 1B parameters. \name{} exhibits strong compositional reasoning, scoring 0.72 on the "Two Objects" subset and 0.54 on "Counting".
-Notably, we observe that joint training across modalities significantly enhances the text-to-image generation capabilities of the Meissonic backbone.
-These results highlight the potential of \name{} as the first unified model to adopt a pure discrete diffusion framework for both text and image modalities, achieving competitive quality with a compact, scalable architecture.
+\textbf{Quantitative results.} Following prior work, we evaluate our $512 \times 512$ model on GenEval~\citep{ghosh2024geneval} after supervised fine-tuning in Tab.~\ref{table:geneval}. \name{} attains an overall accuracy of 0.61, surpassing prior discrete diffusion models such as Monetico (0.44) and Meissonic (0.54), and closely matching Stable Diffusion 3 (0.62) with only 1B parameters.
+It further shows strong compositional reasoning (0.72 on “Two Objects”, 0.54 on “Counting”), and benefits from joint multimodal training, which enhances T2I performance.
+These results demonstrate the effectiveness of \name{} as the first unified discrete diffusion model for both text and image modalities.

-\textbf{Qualitative Results.} We present diverse generations from our model conditioned on rich textual prompts in Fig.~\ref{fig:t2i_1}.
+\textbf{Qualitative results.} We present diverse generations from our model conditioned on rich textual prompts in Fig.~\ref{fig:t2i_1}.
 The outputs exhibit strong text-image alignment, capturing fine details in both realistic and imaginative scenes.
 Our model effectively renders complex structures, lighting, and textures across various domains.